In this article

 NOTE

-Optionally, give the liveData object a name.
-This name is used to identify the
+Give the liveData object a name to identify it and reference the data fields

 For example, if you name the liveData object thunderGameStats, you could